Registration will be open soon.

 1. What time(s) of the day will this course take place?

-During the course time from October 19 to November 22, we will release most of the course materials including pre-recorded video lectures, readings, and discussion questions every Monday morning (NY time).
+During the course time, we will release most of the course materials including pre-recorded video lectures, readings, and discussion questions every Monday morning (NY time).
 You can choose anytime during each week to review.
-We will also host one ZOOM webinar each week (Thursdays 8am NY time).
+We will also host one ZOOM webinar each week.
 Webinars will be recorded for participants unable to attend in person.

 2. Why do you have three types of enrollment for different fees?